(A) As used in this rule:

 (C) The board may impose the sanctions listed in paragraph (A) of this rule if the board finds a pharmacy technician trainee, registered pharmacy technician, certified pharmacy technician or applicant for such registration:

 (1) Has engaged in any of the conduct specified in division (A)(2) of section 4729.96 of the Revised Code.

 (2) Violated any state or federal law or rule regardless of the jurisdiction in which the acts were committed, except for minor traffic violations such as parking violations, speeding tickets and violations such as failure to obey a red light, failure to use a turn signal or expired registration.

-(4) Granted entry into a diversion program, deferred prosecution program, or the equivalent thereof.
+(6) Has been granted entry into a diversion program, deferred prosecution program, or the equivalent thereof.

-(8) Engaging in unprofessional conduct.
+(9) Engaged in dishonesty or unprofessional conduct.